bjmllr/snmp-open/README.md

 Naturally, configuration can also be supplied through `snmp.conf(5)`.

+Environment variables can be given using the `env` keyword parameter to `SNMP::Open.new`.
+For example, the `SNMP_PERSISTENT_FILE` and `SNMPCONFPATH` variables are understood by Net-SNMP commands and indicate paths in which to look for configuration files.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.